Zoobles! Spring to Life!

 Zoobles!
 Spring to Life! is a pet simulation role-playing game based on the Zoobles! toyline by Spin Master.
-Developed by Japanese game developer Now Production and published by Activision, the game was released on the Nintendo DS on November 1, 2011, in United States and November 6, 2011, in Europe.
+Developed by Japanese game developer Now Production and published by Activision, the game was released on the Nintendo DS in November 2011 in United States and Europe.

 Gameplay

 Zoobles!
-Spring to Life! is a simulation role-playing game with a few puzzle elements, similar to Harvest Moon.
-The Player starts by choosing the region he/she must play first.
+Spring to Life! is a simulation role-playing game with a few puzzle elements.
+The player starts by choosing the region they must play first.
 There are 6 regions to choose, though the other 5 regions must be unlocked by completing the first region, Petagonia.
 After choosing said region, the player must choose one of the three zoobles to take control of and after choosing said Zooble, the game begins.

-Gameplay is dependent on the Nintendo DS's touchscreen or using the directional buttons and both the A and B buttons.
-However, some of the game's minigames can only be played with the touchscreen or the microphone feature.
-The game takes control on the Zooble the player chose in the region selection screen and controls its actions using the touchscreen or the directional keypads.
-Also like other pet simulation games, the player must watch over the Zooble's hunger, playfulness and cleanness.
+Players must watch over the Zooble's hunger, playfulness and cleanness.
 For its hunger, the player must feed it with either fruits which can be obtained from trees or vegetables that the player grows in its garden.
-For its activeness, the Player must make the Zooble participate in some Minigames to increase its activity meter and for its cleanness, the player's Zooble must take a bath once a day.
+For its activeness, the player must make the Zooble participate in some minigames to increase its activity meter and for its cleanness, the player's Zooble must take a bath once a day.
 The game also has a Day/Night Cycle system, if when the player's Zooble is tired, it must return to its Happitat and put it to sleep.

-Interacting with the player's Zooble or meeting other Zoobles lets it earn Zoints, which were important for unlocking other Zoobles in the game, a spring and a slide for the player's Zooble to play with.
-Also, interacting with other Zoobles and playing minigames can earn more Zoints and when the player collected enough Zoints, the player can advance to another region, thought he cannot take the Zooble the player chose to that new region and must choose a new Zooble to advance.
-Aside from Zoints, the player must also collect certain items such as Acorns, Fireflies or Snowflakes.
-Depending on each region, these items can unlock furniture for the player to decorate its Happitat.
+Interacting with the player's Zooble, meeting other Zoobles, or playing minigames lets it earn Zoints, which can unlock more Zoobles in the game, new regions, a spring and a slide for the player's Zooble to play with.
+Players can collect items, which can unlock furniture for the player to decorate its Happitat.
 Also, when the player gives a certain fruit or vegetable to the Zooble the player befriends to, the player will receive recipe items necessary for the baking minigame.
-Another feature in the game is the Wikizoob, where it tracks the Information of the Zooble the player unlocked in the game.
+Another feature in the game is the Wikizoob, where it tracks the information of the Zooble the player unlocked in the game.